GeorgeWilliamStrong/multimodal-hybrid-parsing/tests/output/markdown/heuristic_cuda_img_desc_smolVlm/[s1-form-large-file] wework-s1.md

 We use data science to compare new buildings with similar proven locations based on historical market and pricing data

 <!-- image -->
-**Image Description:** In this image we can see a monitor with a screen.
-On the screen we can see a table with some text and numbers.
+**AI-Generated Image Description:** On a monitor, there is a web page with a table on it.
+The table has numbers on it.
 <!-- end image description -->

 Next, through machine learning, we forecast demand for each building to set the opening day price and optimize on a real-time basis

 <!-- image -->
-**Image Description:** In this image we can see a monitor.
-On the monitor we can see a screen.
-On the screen we can see a text.
+**AI-Generated Image Description:** In the image we can see a monitor.
+On the monitor we can see a screen and some text.
 <!-- end image description -->